gristmill/jquery-popbox/README.md

       <div class='arrow-border'></div>

       Content in PopBox goes here :)

       <a href="#" class="close">close</a>
     </div>
   </div>
 </div>
 ```

-Invoke the plugin by calling it on a selector.
+Invoke the plugin by calling it on a selector like normal.

 ```html
 <script type='text/javascript'>